rmacduff/dmcnicks-mandrill/README.md

 ### Beginning with mandrill

 Before you can use this module you will have to register with Mandrill.
-Free accounts support 250 emails per day and 12000 emails per month.
+Free accounts support up to 250 emails per hour and 12000 emails per month.
 You will also need to generate an API key in Settings > API Keys > New API Key.

 The most basic class declaration requires a username and API key.